Guide to Mexico’s public holidays, civic holidays, and annual festivity dates

 Dia de los Muertos, also Dia de los Fieles Difuntos: All Saints Day and All Souls Day.
 One of the most important religious holidays in Mexico.
 November 1 is not a public holiday but November 2 is.
 Halloween (October 31) is often tied-in with the festivities these days.

-See Blog: Celebrating Life on Day of the Dead in Mexico
+See also: Celebrating Life on Day of the Dead in Mexico

 Dia de la Virgen Guadalupe – Not a public holiday but an important religious holiday in Mexico.

-See Blog: The Virgin Guadalupe and Juan Diego
+See also: The Virgin Guadalupe and Juan Diego

 Posadas Navideñas – Christmas processions begin on the 16th and run until Christmas Eve on December 24.